2025 Dutch Grand Prix

 The 2025 Dutch Grand Prix (officially known as the Formula 1 Heineken Dutch Grand Prix 2025) was a Formula One motor race held on 31 August 2025 at the Circuit Zandvoort in Zandvoort, the Netherlands.
 It was the fifteenth round of the 2025 Formula One World Championship.
 Oscar Piastri of McLaren converted his pole position into a win, his first career grand chelem, ahead of Max Verstappen of Red Bull and Isack Hadjar of Racing Bulls, who scored his and Racing Bulls's maiden career podium after Piastri's teammate Lando Norris suffered an oil leak in the closing laps of the race.
+As of August 2026, this remains Piastri's most recent Grand Prix victory.

+Piastri used Norris' retirement to extend his lead in the Drivers' Championship to 34 points over his teammate.
+Verstappen remained in third, 104 points behind Piastri.
+In the Constructors' Championship, McLaren extended their lead to 324 points over Ferrari with third-placed constructor Mercedes closing the gap to Ferrari to twelve points.

 Background

 The event was held at Circuit Zandvoort in Zandvoort for the 35th time in the circuit's history, across the weekend of 29–31 August.
 The Grand Prix was the fifteenth round of the 2025 Formula One World Championship and the 35th running of the Dutch Grand Prix as a round of the Formula One World Championship.